ppant/ppant.github.io/_posts/2024-11-30-malnad_ultra_2024_experience.md

 </ul>

 **Event:**
-The starting point was a remote area accessed via a narrow forest road that became quite busy early in the morning.
-Kudos to the organizers for ensuring efficient parking arrangements and overall event management.
-We arrived around 6 a.m. and had a light breakfast.
+The starting point felt like something out of an adventure novel- a remote location accessed via a winding, narrow forest road that was buzzing with activity even before dawn.
+Cars and runners filled the path, headlights slicing through the darkness.
+Despite the chaos, the organizers did an outstanding job of managing parking efficiently, ensuring everyone found their space.
+Hats off to Coach Anand and his team for handling logistics so well in such an isolated area.

+We arrived at the venue around 6 a.m., greeted by the cool morning air and the faint glow of sunrise peeking through the trees.
+Breakfast was simple yet energizing—light enough to keep us nimble but sufficient to fuel the miles ahead.

-One challenge was the limited availability of toilets — these were reserved for female runners due to the shortage.
-Given the remote forest setting, this was understandable and part of the overall experience.
-The race began promptly at 6:30 a.m.
+One challenge we faced was the limited availability of toilets reserved for female runners due to the shortage.
+Given the dense forest setting, this was understandable—part of the rugged, unpredictable charm that comes with trail running.

-The first 2-3 kilometers featured a downhill stretch, then steep uphill climb.
-The first hydration point was around this stage, where the views were absolutely stunning.
-The last 8-9 kilometers were downhill.

-Hydration points, first-aid stations, and other support facilities were well-managed throughout the route.
-Special thanks to Coach Anand and his team for coordinating everything so efficiently in this remote area.
-We encountered runners from across India and abroad, adding to the event's vibrant atmosphere.
+The race kicked off promptly at 6:30 a.m., and we set off into the unknown.
+The first 2-3 kilometers felt exhilarating—a fast-paced downhill stretch that had us cruising along, soaking in the morning breeze.
+But this was short-lived; soon, the trail climbed steeply, testing both legs and lungs.
+The first hydration point appeared around this section—a welcome sight after the demanding ascent.
+Here, we paused to take in the view—lush green valleys bathed in morning light, mist clinging to distant peaks.
+Moments like this are what make trail running special.

+The final stretch of the run was a downhill segment, which seemed easier on paper.
+However, with the sun now overhead and fatigue setting in, it was far from effortless.
+The well-placed hydration points and first-aid stations ensured runners stayed safe and energized throughout.

-This time, our entire group — myself, Suresh, and Mey — completed the 50K run, while Dr. Raju and KC participated in the 10K+ walk.
+Our entire group — me, Suresh, and Mey successfully completed the 50K run, while Dr. Raju and KC tackled the 10K+ walk with equal determination.

-Overall, the run went smoothly, and we successfully finished within the designated time.
-As always, we captured plenty of memorable moments with photos. :-)
+Crossing the finish line was immensely satisfying—not just because we made it within the designated time, but because we shared the experience with runners from across India and beyond.
+As always, we captured plenty of memorable moments with photos and videos.

 **Final Thoughts:**
 The Malnad Ultra is truly a remarkable experience.
 The breathtaking scenery, challenging trails, and wonderful community of runners make it an unforgettable event.
 Here are some key tips for anyone planning to participate: